YusukeJustinNakajima/SigmaOptimizer/README.md

 ### 🔍 Detect Malicious Commands (with Obfuscation) & Build Detection Rules
 - Input the suspicious command you want to detect(e.g., `certutil /f /urlcache https://www.example.org/ homepage.txt`)
-- (Option) Automatically obfuscates the entered command and generates logs.(Note: Only commands included in the repository's model that support obfuscation are applicable.)
+- **Automatically obfuscates the entered command and generates logs.** (Note: Only commands included in the repository's model that support obfuscation are applicable.)
 - Capture system logs to understand its behavior, Automatically generate a Sigma rule.

 ---